 Each creation also has two trainable active abilities (which can be used in battle) and two passive abilities (which are always active).
 Select one of these to gain it.

 Each active ability has a cooldown.
 It can only be used once every three turns in battle.
+Some special abilities and magic items can reduce the cooldown time.

 Creation Levels